PetoPetko/Java-Image-Animation/README.md

 * If you want to download library, dont use commits section, use [Releases section](https://github.com/PetoPetko/Texture-Animation/releases) or click that big green button "Clone or download" to download latest version.
 * And if you want to see changelog open [changelog file](Changelog.md) or use [Releases section](https://github.com/PetoPetko/Texture-Animation/releases) too.

 Ps.
-Please visit this page sometimes again, because the new version may be release soon.
+Please visit this page sometimes again, because the new version might be release soon.